McMasterRS/lm_agile-development/github-agile.md

 4. Add **Reviewers** and **Assignees** to the pull request
 5. Move the task card to the **Awaiting Review** container
 	![card-awaiting](assets/img/card-awaiting.png)
-6. When the pull request has been tested and approved, the task card should be moved to the **Done** container.
+6. When the pull request has been tested and approved, the task card should be moved to the **Done** container and the developer in charge of this task should also close it (i.e., close the issue in GitHub).
 	![card-done](assets/img/card-done.png)
+7. Once all the tasks that are part of a user story are done, the user story issue should also be closed.

 ## Using the Roadmap View